Celebrating Our Lady of Guadalupe in Mexico

 In December 1531, the Virgin appeared three times — in the form of an indigenous princess — to Juan Diego imprinting her image onto his cloak.
 Since then, she has become an icon not just of religious faith, but of ethnic pride and resistance against oppression.
 In Chiapas, her image is even shown wearing a Zapatista bandana.

 Juan Diego was canonized in 2002 as Saint Juan Diego Cuauhtlatoatzin.

 1. Basilica of Our Lady of Guadalupe in Mexico City

 Juan Diego’s cloak is preserved and set in gold at the centre of the altar at the Basilica of Our Lady of Guadalupe, a Roman Catholic church and National shrine of Mexico in the northeast neighbourhood of Mexico City.

 It’s the main pilgrimage site for the celebration of the Virgin of Guadalupe.
 The basilica is the world’s most visited Catholic pilgrimage site in the world.

-If you have a long layover or are staying at a Mexico City airport hotel, it’s well worth visiting this important religious and cultural site.
+If you have a long layover at a Mexico City airport hotel, it’s well worth visiting this important religious and cultural site.

-Virgin of Guadalupe Shrines and Images Across Mexico
+2. Virgin of Guadalupe Church in Huatulco Mexico

 There are processions, pilgrims, fireworks and of course traditional food being served in the many restaurants in Puerto Vallarta’s old town.
 And many, many likenesses of the Virgin on religious objects, clothing and souvenirs.

-What is most amazing though, is how she draws devotees from all religions, faiths and beliefs… proving that, not only is the Virgin of Guadalupe everywhere — she is for everyone.
+What is most amazing though, is how our Lady of Guadalupe draws devotees from all religions, faiths and beliefs… proving that, not only is the Virgin of Guadalupe everywhere — she is for everyone.